open-sdg/open-sdg/docs/jekyll-and-open-sdg.md

 ### Simple to maintain

-Given that static websites are just a set of files, the capability requirements of the server are lowered, compared to that of a dynamic website, and therefore its simpler create and maintain.
+Given that static websites are just a set of files, the capability requirements of the server are lowered compared to that of a dynamic website, and therefore its simpler create and maintain.
 The web server need only be capable of serving those files.

 ### Speed